ReDI-School/nrw-html-and-css/lesson20/index.md

 - Look in your project and review CSS selectors.
 Think about cases where you can use a different CSS Selector version so that you decrease the number of CSS rules you use and make your CSS file more structured and maintainable.
 - In [Checkpoint 20](https://github.com/ReDI-School/nrw-html-and-css-2021-spring/tree/checkpoint18), we have changed some CSS rules definition to show you how different selectors can make more sense in some cases.
 Please take inspiration from it for your personal project.
+  - [What has changed between Checkpoint 20 and Checkpoint 19?](https://github.com/ReDI-School/nrw-html-and-css-2021-spring/compare/checkpoint20...checkpoint19).
+Use this link to see the differences between two checkpoints.
+The right side shows the things which are added with Checkpoint 20.

 # Resources